PhilipVDL/Games-Engines-1-Assignment/README.md

 ## What I did VS what I borrowed
 ### Borrowed:
-First person controller from "Standard Assets" on the Unity asset store.
+-First person controller from "Standard Assets" on the Unity asset store.
-Various free 3D textures from [https://3dtextures.me/](https://3dtextures.me/)
+-Various free 3D textures from [https://3dtextures.me/](https://3dtextures.me/)

+### DIY:
+-All buildings and building segments
+-Code for spawning/despawning building segements
+-Code for color changing based on direction of rooms

 ## What I'm most proud of